Iberojet (airline)

-Evelop Airlines, S.L., operating as Iberojet, is a Spanish-Portuguese charter airline that operates short- and long-haul flights out of Spain and Portugal on behalf of tour operators.
+Iberojet is a Spanish-Portuguese regular, wet lease and charter airline that operates long-haul flights out of Madrid, Spain and Lisbon, Portugal on behalf of tour operators or as part of leases aircraft for other airlines.
 The airline has registered offices in Palma de Mallorca and Lisbon.

+The company has a policy where each flight has seven Portuguese and seven Spanish crew members (six cabin crew and a pilot) to ensure that the crew can speak both Spanish and Portuguese.